MPCS 51052 - Advanced Python Programming

 We’ll be using specifications grading.
 You will be given a set of specifications of what makes work Satisfactory, Not satisfactory, or Ungradable.

-Some assignments will have additional criteria to qualify for an E._
+Some assignments will have additional criteria to qualify for an Exceptional grade._

 Final Grade Calculation